 Breast cancer awareness: Demystifying mammograms

-Six questions and answers to separate fact from fiction about mammograms
+Five questions and answers to separate fact from fiction about mammograms

 You may know (thanks to all those pink ribbons) that October is Breast Cancer Awareness Month.
 It’s also a great reminder to take care of your annual checkups before the holidays take over your schedule.
 If breast cancer is caught early through screening tools, the risk of death and the severity of disease is greatly reducedThe American Cancer Society says that breast cancer that’s local (not beyond the breast) has a five-year survival rate of 99%, and breast cancer that’s regional (just beyond the breast) has a five-year survival rate of 86%.
 Mammograms are a great way to help catch breast cancer early – before it spreads beyond the breast.

 So why do many people put off getting a mammogram?
 With so much conflicting information on the internet, it’s sometimes hard to separate fact from fiction.
-Below are six questions and answers to help demystify mammograms.
+Below are five questions and answers to help demystify mammograms.

 Aren’t mammograms expensive?